Below is a calendar of the retakes for 2023.

 For the purposes of exam security and the integrity of test results, Cambridge will not allow testing on any other date or time than the scheduled exam block for any reason.

-If a student is VERY sick on test day, we can apply for Special Consideration for them to be excused from that component.
+If a student is VERY sick on test day, we can apply for Special Consideration for them to be excused from that component, AS LONG AS PROPER DOCUMENTATION IS RECEIVED BY THE AICE COORDINATOR WITHIN 5 DAYS OF THE MISSED COMPONENT.
 The only evidence Cambridge accepts is a doctor's note, a police report (in the case of an accident on the exam day), or evidence from the school that the student attempted to attend but was too sick and we sent them home.
 SPECIAL CONSIDERATION IS NOT GUARANTEED - Cambridge decides whether the excuse is acceptable.
 Parent notes cannot be submitted.
 ALSO - If a student misses both parts of an exam, Cambridge will not issue a grade to that student.
 They have to withdraw from the exam.
 If they are not a senior, they can take the exam the following October.

 If a student receives extended time on tests or other testing accommodations, please contact Dr. Little or the student's counselor.
 There is paperwork that must be filled out and submitted in advance.
 Rest breaks or 25% extra time is generally easy to obtain.
 Other accommodations are considered on a case-by-case basis, and Cambridge makes the final decision.